Firesphere/silverstripe-solr-search/docs/04-Advanced-Options/02-Boosting.md

 ```

 Where the array of fields should not be empty. `$value` is the amount of boosting that should be applied
-to the fields in the array.
+to the fields in the array, for example `$value = 2` will mean that results are treated as twice as relevant.

 This executes a global search for the term, followed by a boosting for each field in the
 field array with a boost status of `$value`.